 |Richard is the Director at The Food Service Technology Center (FSTC), a publicly funded energy-efficiency research facility operated by Frontier Energy and known to most industry insiders as “fishnick”.Trained as an electrical engineer, Richard started his career in alternative energy, changing from energy-generation to energy-efficiency when he joined the FSTC research team thirty years ago.
 He is a contributor to the US Green Building Council’s Leadership in Energy and Environmental Design (LEED) rating system, an adjunct professor at Diablo Valley College and a member of the College’s Regional Culinary Arts Advisory Board.
 Richard is a former member of the National Restaurant Association’s Conserve Advisory Council and is a past Fellow of the Hobart Center for Foodservice Sustainability.

-Richard currently focuses most of his efforts on technical outreach—translating the FSTC’s 28 years of research into practical information.
-He has over 20 years of experience creating and presenting seminars on energy efficiency and currently delivers about 75 sessions a year.
-He has authored numerous research reports as well as articles in magazines, newsletters, and on the web and is the primary author of the food service sustainability blog: Sustainability Beyond the Plate.
+Richard focuses most of his efforts on translating Frontier Energy’s 31 years of food service research into practical information.
+He has over 25 years of experience creating and presenting seminars, has authored numerous research reports as well as articles in magazines, newsletters, and on the web and is a contributing author to the food service sustainability blog: Sustainability Beyond the Plate.
 He is also the author and creator of the online Foodservice Energy Efficiency Expert (Fe3) training and certification program (www.fethree.com).